 When multicast traffic comes from a source, the traffic is sent to the interested receivers instead of flooding the multicast traffic on all ports of the bridge domain.
 IGMP on the bridge domain internally works the same as it works on a VLAN.
 A bridge domain contains logical interfaces (LIFs), so the corresponding multicast groups contain the LIFs as the outgoing interfaces.

 2. Enter bridge domain configuration mode.

+'''

-device(config) # bridge-domain 10 device(config-bridge-domain-10)# a.
-Enable IGMP snooping on a bridge domain.
+device(config) # bridge-domain 10

+device(config-bridge-domain-10) #

+'''

 For more information, including examples, see the Extreme SLX-OS Command Reference.